carriehuangjy/Kiddivax_scripts/Main_study/Pandemic_Influenza_Protection_HK_Children/README.md

 ## Overview

-In this study, we aim to process and reformat raw data related to a study examining the protective efficacy against pandemic influenza of seasonal influenza vaccination in children in Hong Kong.
+In this study, we aimed to process and reorganize primary data related to a study that examined the protective effect of seasonal influenza vaccination against pandemic influenza among children in Hong Kong.
+Between August 2009 and February 2010, one child aged 6-17 years from each of 796 families was randomly assigned to receive either the 2009-2010 seasonal trivalent inactivated influenza vaccine (TIV) or a saline placebo.
+The vaccinated families were followed up with serology, symptom diaries, and respiratory specimen collection during illness.
+The primary outcome was confirmation of influenza infection by reverse transcription polymerase chain reaction (RT-PCR) or a ≥4-fold rise in serum antibody titer as measured by hemagglutination inhibition test.

 ## Scripts